Enyalioides azulae: Taxonomy

-Enyalioides azulae is a species of lizards in the family Hoplocercidae.
-It is known from only its type locality in the Cordillera Azul National Park in Peru.
+Enyalioides azulae was formally described in 2013 by a group of Peruvian herpetologists based on an adult male specimen collected from Chambirillo station in the Cordillera Azul National Park, in the Department of San Martín, Peru.
 The specific name "azulae" is derived from the Spanish word azul, "blue".
 It refers to the type locality, making the species the "Enyalioides of the [Cordillera] Azul".